inovex/multi2convai/models/embeddings/README.md

 # Embeddings

 Some of our models our models require pretrained embeddings.
 This page explains how to download them.
+Take a look into the readme of our models or in the use case readmes ([corona](../corona/README.md), [logistics](../logistics/README.md), [quality](../quality/README.md)) to know on which pretrained embeddings they rely.

 For details how to download our multi2convai models check out this [README](../README.md/#download-models).